 In the meantime, you might want to try to treat your onycholysis at home.
 Don’t try to clean underneath the nail, as that could make the problem worse or sweep bacteria deeper underneath the nail.

-A 2013 study showed that tea tree oil can help treat fungus and yeast infections that happen underneath the nail.
+showed that tea tree oil can help treat fungus and yeast infections that happen underneath the nail.
 Applying a mixture of tea tree oil diluted by a carrier oil, such as jojoba oil or coconut oil, may get rid of the fungus.
 Make sure to keep the nail dry while it heals.

 Artificial “tips” applied to the nail can also cause trauma of the nail bed, with onycholysis as the result.